SaiKanthDacha/SaiKanthDacha/_posts/2020-07-07-1-hopeful-for-a-better-tomorrow.md

 firstPublishedAt: 1594150658264
 latestPublishedAt: 1594227215424
 slug: hopeful-for-a-better-tomorrow
 excerpt: The times that we live in can seem paradoxical.
 As I write this during the COVID-19 pandemic, we are witnessing deep uncertainty but also immense potential, great challenges but also promising solutions, and extreme inequality but also increasing prosperity.
 In this blog article, I write about some of the social challenges facing our societies today, about hope, optimism, the role of the scientific method and collective, inclusive action.
-Click on the link above to read more.
 tags:
   - blog
   - writing